jmagee/water-cooler/README.md

 `water-cooler drink sip --env-sip-text "That's not enough"`

-`water-cooler swallow sip --env-swallow-text "Way to go"`
+`water-cooler drink swallow --env-swallow-text "Way to go"`

-`water-cooler gulp sip --env-swallow-text "Way to go"`
+`water-cooler drink gulp --env-gulp-text "Way to go"`

 Alternatively, the preferred default can be saved in a RC file of the form:
 `$HOME/.water-cooler.rc`